anupomkar/FaceMaskDetection/README.md

 c)1 GUI APP

 Clone the repository or download the source code files(mentioned above).

 1)Execute 'Training.m' to train the DataSet (DataSet Link : "https://github.com/TheSSJ2612/Real-Time-Medical-Mask-Detection/releases/download/v0.1/Dataset.zip") Or u can use pre trained network (trained_network.mat) provided in the Repo.
+To train the network without alexnet architecture comment out the alex net part and use the commented array(layers defined) in the code.

 2) Now Execute client.m file for non GUI fashion

 3) U can also try the GUI APP 'Face_Mask_Detection_GUI_APP.mlapp' provided in the Repo.

 Note that all files including the Dataset should be in same Directory.